Xbloro/xbloro.github.io/_posts/2020-04-26-must_have_tools.md

 ---

-title: " Tool you Must Have on a DFIR "
+title: " Tool that can be realy helpful on a DFIR "

 categories:
   - Tool